buntine/p-prime-prime/CONTENT.md

 The incessantly lovely Brainfuck was created in 1993 by Urban Müller in an attempt to construct a usable - albeit barely - programming language with a compiler under 1024 bytes.
 Why 1024 bytes?
 Well, he had been inspired by Wouter van Oortmerssen's [FALSE](https://esolangs.org/wiki/FALSE), a stack-based language with a compiler of exactly 1024 bytes.
 So I guess you could say it was a competition of sorts.

-In this article, purely for the joy of it, we will see that **Brainfuck is actually an informal dialect of a programming language invented in Italy 30 years prior: Corrado Böhm's **P″** ("P Prime Prime" or "P Double-Prime)**.
+In this article, purely for the joy of it, we will see that **Brainfuck is actually an informal dialect of a programming language invented in Italy 30 years prior: Corrado Böhm's P″ (pronounced "P Prime Prime" or "P Double-Prime)**.
 I do expect that the reader has basic familiarity with Brainfuck - although, if you've never heard of it, I definitely recommend you take a look.
 Oh, and don't worry; despite the scary name, it's really very easy to learn (note, I didn't say "easy to use"!).

 Let's talk a bit about Corrado Böhm's place in the history of Computer Science before we get into the nuts and bolts of his decidedly strangely-named creation.